LucasAschenbach/advanced_navigator/README.md

 );
 ```

-This is how the navigation is performed:
+This is how the navigation is performed from the list tile:

 ```dart
 ListTile(